Researching how visual communication can build understanding between drivers and cyclists

-- Initial focus group, to discuss how research findings around cycling/road safety affect you or others, and to try out initial ideas for how to communicate this information visually.
-Your input will feed into the design of a data visualisation related to cycling, and help select which elements of personalisation to include.
-Time required: approximately 60 minutes (online) OR 90 minutes at Southbank campus.
+- Initial focus group, to discuss how issues around cycling/road safety affect you or others, and to try out initial ideas for how to communicate this information visually.
+Your input will feed into the design of a communication approach, and help select which elements of personalisation to include.
+Time required: approximately 60 minutes (online) or 90 minutes at Southbank campus.
 No special software is needed for the online session.
 Light refreshments or lunch will be provided for the on-campus session.

-- Testing and interview, to evaluate the design approach.
-You will view a data visualisation then answer questions about your response, discuss feedback and assess effectiveness of the design.
-Time required: approximately 1 hour (online or at Southbank).
+- Testing and survey, to evaluate the design approach.
+You will view/use a design then give feedback that will enable us to assess effectiveness of the design.
+Time required: approximately 10 minutes (online).

 Timing of the research

-The research will be conducted in Brisbane between July and September 2019, with focus groups at the end of July and interviews in early/mid September.
+The research will be conducted in Brisbane between July and October 2019, with focus groups at the end of July and testing/survey in early October.
 You will be asked to participate in both stages, however if you are not available or do not wish to participate in both you are under no obligation to do so.
 Dates, times and location for the focus groups and interviews will be published before you are asked to confirm your participation in the research (see participant sign-up form).

 How participants are selected